sdbtools/void-pi/README.md

 - predefined templates for LVM, LUKS, and combinations of them.
 - predefined partitioning templates.
 - selected devices will be automatically cleaned up.
-- TUI for setting of file system features and options.
+- TUI for setting up of file system features and options.
+- TUI for setting up of mount options.
 - TUI dynamically changes depending on selected template.
 - uses `/mnt` for chroot by default.
 - allows to use an alternative rootdir via `--rootdir` command line argument.